apache/flink/docs/dev/table/streaming/temporal_tables.md

 // or TableEnvironment tEnv = TableEnvironment.create(settings);

-// Define an HBase table with DDL, then we can use it as a temporal table in sql tEnv.executeSql(
+// Define an HBase table with DDL, then we can use it as a temporal table in sql
+// Column 'currency' is the rowKey in HBase table tEnv.executeSql(
     "CREATE TABLE LatestRates (" +
     "   currency STRING," +